cs481-ekh/s22-energy/README.md

 Next open up the application.properties file, add these entries

 ```
-(NOTE 5432 might be different if you added POSTGRES_PORT to your docker .env file)
+# (NOTE 5432 might be different if you added POSTGRES_PORT to your docker .env file)
-spring.energydb.url=jdbc:postgresql://localhost:5432/energyDB
+# Use this energy db if you are debugging locally in your ide
+#spring.energydb.url=jdbc:postgresql://localhost:5432/energyDB

+# Use this energy db if you are running front end, back end and postgres in docker.
+spring.energydb.url=jdbc:postgresql://energy-postgres:5432/energyDB

 #(This value corresponds to POSTGRES_USER in dockers env)
 spring.energydb.username=(db login here)